JohnLeber/3DMM-Face-Sample/README.md

 2) A 3DMM of a human face consists of the following:

-- k Eigenvectors, each of length n where n is the number of vertices of the face mesh.
+- k eigenvectors, each of length n where n is the number of vertices of the face mesh.

 - the average/mean face mesh also of dimension n.